eeeschwartz/content-guide/pages/numerals.md

 > _Sidney Allen, 8, was awarded the prize._

-* When referring to a percentage in a sentence, spell out the word "percent" rather than using the % symbol.
-A numeral is required before the word percent unless it comes at the beginning of the sentence.
+* Percent, percentage, percentage points

+Use the % sign when paired with a numeral, with no space, in most cases: _Average hourly rate rose 3.1% from a year ago.
+She won 56.2% of the vote._ Use figures: _4 percentage points_

 > _The mayor said the budget would be increased by 7 percent._
 > _Seven percent of the budget had to be cut._